elonen/clapshot/README.md

 - **Clapshot Client** – Single Page Application (SPA) that runs in the browser.
 Connects to Clapshot Server via Websocket.
 Written in *Svelte*.
 - **Clapshot Server** – Linux daemon that handles most server-side logic.
 Binary written in *Rust*.
 Listens on `localhost` to the reverse proxy for plaintext HTTP and WSS.
-- **Clapshot Organizer(s)** – Plugin(s) that organize videos and UI into a custom folder hierarchy, etc. Written in Python (or any other language).
+- **Clapshot Organizer(s)** – Plugin(s) that organize media files into a custom folder hierarchy, etc. Written in Python (or any other language).
 See below for details.

 Production deployments also depend on: